codeAuthorship/SACE/README.md

 In this project, we used outputs from [2](https://www.usenix.org/conference/usenixsecurity19/presentation/quiring) to train a Seq2Seq model (StructCoder) [3](https://arxiv.org/abs/2206.05239) to evade Code Authorship [1](https://dl.acm.org/doi/abs/10.1145/3243734.3243738) by employing transfer learning apporach.

 ## Setup the conda enviorment:
-1. Create virtual enviorment with requirement.
+1. Create a virtual enviorment with requirements using conda and scoder.yml file.
 - conda env scoder create -f scoder.yml
+2. Activate the virtual enviorment.
 - conda activate scoder

+## Data prepraration:
+1. Untargeted Trasnformation.
+- Move training, validation, and testing files from [Untargeted_transformation](https://github.com/codeAuthorship/SCAE/tree/main/data/Untatgeted_Transformation) to [data](https://github.com/codeAuthorship/SCAE/tree/main/src/data) in src folder.

 ##The pre-trained checkpoint from Structcoder [3](https://arxiv.org/abs/2206.05239) that we used for our expriment is uploaded on [GoogleDrive](https://drive.google.com/file/d/1V98OciKJKftjR1ifm7elB1f3DO1UU7sp/view?usp=sharing).
 (You can also find it from the original work).